-If you have owned a rental property, you have probably experienced a bad tenant.
+If you have owned a rental property, you have probably experienced a bad resident.

-As a landlord or investor, you want a tenant who will treat your house with care and as their own.
+As a landlord or investor, you want a resident who will treat your house with care and as their own.
 This means that while they’re living in it, it is their home.
-Despite this we all know there are many kinds of landlord and tenant problems; a nightmare tenant is one of the worst problems you can have.
+Despite this we all know there are many kinds of landlord and resident problems; a nightmare resident is one of the worst problems you can have.

-If you notice any of the following signs, you may have a bad tenant.
+If you notice any of the following signs, you may have a bad resident.

 We give our owners the option to sign up for quarterly property inspections.
 We enter the home, take pictures, and send a report back to the owner.
 If our inspection turns up anything that we believe an owner should be concerned about, we let them know.

-Unfortunately, you will not always find a tenant who will have the same cleanliness and sanitation practices as you.
-And if your tenant happens to be one of those people who’s not too keen on cutting the grass regularly/when needed or throwing out the garbage properly, you could have a problem.
+Unfortunately, you will not always find a resident who will have the same cleanliness and sanitation practices as you.
+And if your resident happens to be one of those people who’s not too keen on cutting the grass regularly/when needed or throwing out the garbage properly, you could have a problem.
 You will probably receive a nice notice from the city concerning your property.

 If something catches the attention of the city and prompts them to send you a notice, you better believe the entire neighborhood is not happy about the condition of your property.
 Picture stacks of garbage that have been kept in the back too long; there would be plenty of rodents, roaches, and other creepy creatures, and not to mention the stink, that will have to be dealt with to make sure the property is sanitary again.